ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 AI That Generates, Executes, and Maintains Tests

-Where PractiTest's Smart Fox suggests what to test, Autonoma's AI handles the complete lifecycle.
+Where PractiTest's Smart Fox suggests what to test, Autonoma's AI handles the complete test-writing and execution lifecycle.

 How it works: You connect your GitHub repo, and Autonoma's test-planner-plugin reads your routes, components, and user flows to build a knowledge base of your application.
 AI agents then generate comprehensive E2E test cases based on your actual code structure with no manual test writing required.
 Tests execute using AI vision models that see your app like a human would, which means no CSS selectors or XPaths to break.
 When your UI changes, tests adapt automatically because the AI understands intent, not DOM structure.
 Each step includes verification layers to ensure consistent, reliable behavior.

-The difference from PractiTest is structural.
-PractiTest is a test management tool with an AI assistant.
-Autonoma is an autonomous testing system.
-One manages the work humans do.
-The other eliminates the work entirely.
+The difference from PractiTest is structural, not competitive.
+PractiTest is a test case management tool with an AI assistant layered on top.
+Autonoma is an autonomous test-execution system with no test case management layer at all.
+One organizes the work humans do.
+The other eliminates the manual authoring and running of the tests themselves.

 Open Source and Self-Hosting